ethereum/hevm/doc/src/getting-started.md

 # Getting Started

-The hevm project is an implementation of the Ethereum Virtual Machine (EVM) focused on symbolic analysis of evm bytecode.
+The hevm project is an implementation of the Ethereum Virtual Machine (EVM) focused on symbolic analysis of EVM bytecode.
 This essentially means that hevm can try out _all_ execution possibilities of your contract and see it can somehow violate some assertions you have, such as e.g. the total number of tokens must always be X or that some value must never be greater than Y.